HQarroum/sys-get/README.md

  - **network** - Displays information on the network interface and their associated metrics.
  - **processes** - Lists the current processes along with their associated metrics (memory usage, cpu load, etc.)

-For instance, in order to diplay information about the CPU, memory and storage sub-systems, you simply run :
+For instance, in order to display information about the CPU, the memory and the storage sub-systems, you simply run :

 ```bash
 sys-get cpu memory storage